bielawb/EWS/docs/Move-EWSFolder.md

 ```

 ### -WhatIf
-Shows what would happen if the cmdlet runs.
+Shows what would happen if the function runs.
-The cmdlet is not run.
+The function is not run.

 ```yaml
 Type: SwitchParameter